marco-mejias/dungeonAgenda/README.md

 A top-down 2D action and adventure CRPG built in Godot 4.6 utilizing a high-performance C++ backend alongside GDScript.
 Where every decision counts!
 Control the 4 members of your party and descend into an (almost) infinite procedural dungeon.
 But be careful: the dungeon is plagued with monsters, treasures, traps, and hundreds of terrifying creatures.
 Gather resources, sharpen your weapons, manage your party's sanity, and take a nap from time to time to unravel the mysteries and make your way out.

+The game is based in survival Point and Click games like 60 Seconds or Reigns, while offering a twist inspired in classical RPG games.

 ## 🛠️ Technologies

 * **Game Engine:** Godot Engine 4.6